eliott15/SplitLearning/README.md

 $ python3 experience_name num_workers
 ```
 where num_workers is the number of clients/data owners we want in the experiment.
+This script will therefore first create num_workers clients, split into num_workers parts the dataset (CIFAR if "_cifar" extension, else MNIST).
+These parts are distributed to the clients.
+Then the model is trained according to the selected method:
+fedl: Vanilla Federated Learning
+favg: Federated Averaging
+SL: Split Learning

-It prints the time it took to train the model, and the memory exchanged by each worker.
+It prints out the time it took to train the model, and the memory exchanged by each worker.